stephaneVercouillieBMID/slate/source/qes.html.md

 See [Appendixes](#RequestObjectByValue) to get more information on the error codes.

 ## 3.4.
-Requesting the User certificate
+Requesting the User identification session status

-By calling the Certificate Endpoint, you are checking the status of the User certificate.
+By calling the Identification Session Status Endpoint, you are checking the status of the User identification session.

 Below you will find a number of mandatory and recommended parameters to integrate in the HTTPS POST query string: